WeChat: Messaging

-Public accounts
+Official Accounts

-WeChat users can register as a public account (公众号), which enables them to push feeds to subscribers, interact with subscribers, and provide subscribers with services.
+WeChat users can register as an official account (公众号), which enables them to push feeds to subscribers, interact with subscribers, and provide subscribers with services.
 Users can also create an official account, which fall under service, subscription, or enterprise accounts.
 Once users as individuals or organizations set up a type of account, they cannot change it to another type.
 By the end of 2014, the number of WeChat official accounts had reached 8 million.
 Official accounts of organizations can apply to be verified (cost 300 RMB or about US$45).
 Official accounts can be used as a platform for services such as hospital pre-registrations, or credit card service.
 To create an official account, the applicant must register with Chinese authorities, which discourages "foreign companies".
-In April 2022, WeChat announced that it will start displaying the location of users in China everytime they post on a public account.
+In April 2022, WeChat announced that it will start displaying the location of users in China every time they post on a public account.
 Meanwhile, overseas users on public accounts will also display the country based on their IP address.

 Moments

 "Moments" (朋友圈) is WeChat's brand name for its social feed of friends' updates.
 "Moments" is an interactive platform that allows users to post images, text, and short videos taken by users.
 It also allows users to share articles and music (associated with QQ Music or other web-based music services).
 Friends in the contact list can like the content and leave comments, functioning similarly to a private social network.

 In 2017 WeChat had a policy of a maximum of two advertisements per day per Moments user.

 Privacy in WeChat works by groups of friends: only the friends from the user's contact are able to view their Moments' contents and comments.
 The friends of the user will only be able to see the likes and comments from other users only if they are in a mutual friend group.
 For example, friends from high school are not able to see the comments and likes from friends from a university.
 When users post their moments, they can separate their friends into a few groups, and they can decide whether this Moment can be seen by particular groups of people.
 Contents posted can be set to "Private", and then only the user can view it.
 Unlike Weibo or Instagram, these are only shared to the user's friends.
 These are unlikely to go viral.

-Recently, WeChat launched a new foundation that users can choose to top their posts in their own Moments.
-No matter how long the posts can be viewed set by users, the posts topped by them can be seen all the time.
-This foundation enable people to mark some important posts that it will be easy to find them.
-Besides, users can permanently display some posts while ensuring overall privacy.
+Recently, WeChat launched a new feature allowing users to pin posts to Moments, so that others can re-watch them, enabling easier tracking of important posts and permanent display of posts.